-The Unnamed Footage Festival will be a two day film festival showcasing features and short films all in the genre of found footage horror or faux documentary.
+The Unnamed Footage Festival showcases features and short films all in the genre of found footage horror or faux documentary.
 With this event, we want to present to an audience these films as a legitimate cinematic movement, not a mere subgenre of horror.
-Spanning from shot on video experiments of the early 90s to new unreleased and underseen features, and not focusing specifically on horror, the Unnamed Footage Festival will open a dialogue regarding the entertainment and artistic values of first person narrative filmmaking.
+Spanning from shot on video experiments of the early 90s to new unreleased and underseen features, and not focusing specifically on horror, the Unnamed Footage Festival is set on opening a dialogue regarding the entertainment and artistic values of first person narrative filmmaking.

 The slate of films will consist of narratives shot in the first person, and show the exciting diversity within the medium that has gone uncelebrated until now.
-While THE BLAIR WITCH PROJECT and PARANORMAL ACTIVITY defined the genre, many others went under the radar.
+While THE BLAIR WITCH PROJECT and PARANORMAL ACTIVITY defined the genre, many others have expanded and explored it more yet remain off the radar.
 UFF will offer audiences the chance to revisit older titles and discover new ones, while exploring comedy, science fiction, and drama, with an emphasis on the genre most often linked to found footage — horror movies.

 UFF is currently looking for films made by anyone, anytime — there are no limits regarding completion date, or release status.
 Due to the nature of this genre, sometimes films take years to complete and slip through the cracks, and UFF’s goal is to hunt down and revive these movies, and give new films the chance to screen theatrically.

 Films submitted and accepted will be considered in competition, to be voted on by the audience and a jury.
 Awards given:

 AUDIENCE AWARD - BEST FEATURE

 AUDIENCE AWARD - BEST SHORT

 Submissions must comply with one of the 4 categories listed: